wd0357097/twitter-app/README.md

 1. twitter-app-console
    - Used for showing limited data from the stream, can only start processing of stream.
 Will need to close console to stop the stream.
+   -  Uses DI, (Singleton intance) setup to inject an instance of reporting data
 2. twitter-app.tests
    - Used to validate reporting data from the twitter-data library.
 Uses sample data in artifacts folder for calculations.
 3. twitter-app.ui